wendyww9/task-list-api/ada-project-docs/wave_01.md

 - We can assume that the value of each task's `completed_at` attribute will be `None`, until wave 3.
 (Read below for examples)
 - We can assume that the API will designate `is_complete` as `false`, until wave 3.
 (Read below for examples)

+## Model Helper Methods

+We have seen that we can define instance methods in our model classes.
+We should practice those skills here by including model helper methods that can:

+- Return a Python dictionary in the shape of the JSON our API expects to return for a model instance.
+- Create a new model instance from a dictionary, typically retrieved from the JSON sent as a request body.

+## Route Helper Methods

+Beyond model helper methods, we should also practice creating route helper methods.
+Especially in this wave, we should consider creating a route helper method that can:

+- Retrieve a model instance by its ID.

+We might also consider creating a route helper method that can:

+- Handle the creation of new instances of a model from a dictionary, returning the expected responses.

 ## CRUD for Tasks

 ### Tips